gazebosim/gz-sim/CONTRIBUTING.md

     The tool does not catch all style errors.
 See the [code style](#markdown-header-style-guides) section below for more information.

-1. Tests pass

-    There must be no failing tests.
-You can check by running `make test` in your build directory.
+1. **Tests must pass.** You can check by running `make test` in your build directory.
 Running tests in may take a bit of time, be patient.

-1. Documentation.

-    Document all your code.
+1. **Write documentation.** Document all your code.
 Every class, function, member variable must have doxygen comments.
 All code in source files must have documentation that describes the functionality.
 This will help reviewers and future developers.

-1. Review your code.

-    Before submitting your code through a pull request, take some time to review everything line-by-line.
+1. **Review your code.** Before submitting your code through a pull request, take some time to review everything line-by-line.
 The review process will go much faster if you make sure everything is perfect before other people look at your code.
 There is a bit of the human-condition involved here.
    Folks are less likely to spend time reviewing your code if it's sloppy.

-1. Small pull requests
+1. **Make small pull requests**

     A large pull request is hard to review, and will take a long time.
 It is worth your time to split a large pull request into multiple smaller pull